flozz/nautilus-terminal/README.md

 **Nautilus Terminal** is a terminal embedded into Nautilus, the GNOME's file browser.
-It is always opened in the current folder, and follows the navigation (the `cd` command is automatically executed when you navigate to an other folder).
+It is always opened in the current folder, and follows the navigation (the `cd` command is automatically executed when you navigate to another folder).

 **NOTE:** This is a complete re-implementation of [my previous Nautilus